Do you want to ride like a pro?

 #1) Take good care of your mountain bike

 If you truly want to stay focused on your riding, your bike should be in perfect condition and there shouldn’t be any strange noises coming out of it.
 Taking good care of your mountain bike isn’t that time to consume.
 It will only take you a few minutes each week and in the long run will save you a lot of money.
 If you want to prevent mishaps, your bike should be well tuned and ready to take on the difficult trails.
 If you are not skilled enough to repair your bike, you should at least check your bike for irregularities.
 By being attentive regarding the health of your bike, you will be able to ride safely and securely.
 Whenever you feel that your bike is behaving oddly, take it to the bike shop and get it fixed and also make sure you keep it safe with the best cycle lock for the city.

 #2) Ride with a group of people who are better than you

-- How professional riders deal with mishaps and how they fix flat tyres
+How professional riders deal with mishaps and how they fix flat tires

 If this idea sounds interesting to you, all you have to do is go to your nearest bike shop and ask if there is any group riding session that you can sign up for.
 More often than not, they will hook you up with a group of people who share your interests.